-The Investigator will normally write to the Elected Member you have complained about by way of introduction, also setting out the terms of the investigation.
-He will ask the Elected Member to provide his/her explanation of events, and to identify what evidence they feel may be relevant to the investigation.
+The Investigator will normally write to the elected member you have complained about by way of introduction, also setting out the terms of the investigation.
+He will ask the elected member to provide his/her explanation of events, and to identify what evidence they feel may be relevant to the investigation.

-In exceptional cases, where it has been decided to keep your identity confidential, or where disclosure of details of the complaint to the elected member might prejudice the investigation, the Monitoring Officer can delete your name and address from the papers given to the elected member, or delay notifying the Elected Member until the investigation has progressed sufficiently to avoid any prejudice to the investigation.
+In exceptional cases, where it has been decided to keep your identity confidential, or where disclosure of details of the complaint to the elected member might prejudice the investigation, the Monitoring Officer can delete your name and address from the papers given to the elected member, or delay notifying the elected member until the investigation has progressed sufficiently to avoid any prejudice.
 The Monitoring Officer, in conjunction with the Investigator will keep the issue of confidentiality under review throughout the complaints process.

-At the end of his/her investigation, the Investigator will produce a draft report and will send copies of that draft report, in confidence, to you and to the Elected Member concerned.
+At the end of his/her investigation, the Investigator will produce a draft report and will send copies of that draft report, in confidence, to you and to the elected member concerned.
 This will allow you and the elected member an opportunity to identify any matter in the draft report which you disagree with, or which you consider requires further consideration.
-The Investigator has total discretion as to whether or not to amend his report based on any representations made.
+The Investigator has total discretion as to whether or not to amend his report based on any representations.